narmeshnigam/karyalaywebsite/ACCESSIBILITY_AUDIT.md

 ## 9. Conclusion

-The Karyalay Portal System demonstrates **excellent accessibility compliance** with WCAG 2.1 Level AA standards.
+The SellerPortal System demonstrates **excellent accessibility compliance** with WCAG 2.1 Level AA standards.
 The system properly implements:

 1. **Screen Reader Support:** All content is accessible to screen readers with proper ARIA attributes and semantic HTML
 2. **Keyboard Navigation:** Complete keyboard accessibility with visible focus indicators